ros-drivers/video_stream_opencv/README.md

-A package to view video streams based on the [OpenCV VideoCapture module](http://docs.opencv.org/modules/highgui/doc/reading_and_writing_images_and_video.html#videocapture), easy way to publish on a ROS Image topic usb cams, ethernet cameras, video streams or video files.
+A package to view video streams based on the [OpenCV VideoCapture module](http://docs.opencv.org/modules/highgui/doc/reading_and_writing_images_and_video.html#videocapture), easy way to publish on a ROS Image topic (including camera info) usb cams, ethernet cameras, video streams or video files.

 ![Screenshot of the plugin working with a webcam, video stream and video file](https://raw.githubusercontent.com/pal-robotics/video_stream_opencv/master/screenshot_usage.png)